BeaconCMS/beacon/guides/introduction/your_first_site.md

 ## Improving SEO

 Beacon is very focused on SEO and it's optimized to render pages as fast as possible, but that alone is not enough to perform well on search engines.
-On the Page Editor you can add Meta Tags and a Schema to provide extra info used by search engines crawling the page.
+On the Page Editor you can add Meta Tags and a Schema to provide extra info about the page which is used by search engines to extract contextual information.

 ### Meta Tags

 The title and description are two essential pieces of information that every page must have, and even though title is not a meta tag per se it goes along with the description for SEO purposes.
 Both are automatically added to your page when you fill the Title and Description fields in the Page Editor form.

-In the era of social media it's important to add [Open Graph](https://ogp.me) meta tags to enrich your pages with link previews and extra information.
-Edit your page, go to "Meta Tags" tab and add a couple of meta tags:
+Besides those two pieces of meta, it's also important to add [Open Graph](https://ogp.me) meta tags used by social medias to enrich link previews on their platforms, so let's add some meta tags.
+Edit any page, go to the Meta Tags tab and add a couple of meta tags:

 | property       | content                 |
 | -------------- | ----------------------- |
 | og:title       | {{ page.title }}        |
 | og:description | {{ page.description }}  |

-Many other meta tags can be added depending on the type and content of the page, but those are good to get started.
+Many other meta tags can be added depending on the type and content of the page, but those are a great start.

-Save the changes.
+Save the changes, go to the Page tag, and Publish the changes.

 ## Schema

-[Strutured Data](https://developers.google.com/search/docs/appearance/structured-data/intro-structured-data) can be added to help search engines undertand the content of the page.
-Go to the "Schema" tab and input this content in the code editor:
+[Strutured Data](https://developers.google.com/search/docs/appearance/structured-data/intro-structured-data) can be added to help search engines understand the content of the page.
+Go to the Schema tab and input this content in the code editor:

 ```json
 [